Top

 How Does the Court Determine Spousal Support?

-The court sets spousal support, or alimony, by reviewing factors like the marriage length, each person's financial situation, and the time needed for one spouse to become self-sufficient.
+The court sets spousal support, or alimony, by reviewing factors like the length of the marriage, each person's financial situation, and the time needed for one spouse to become self-sufficient.
 Judges also weigh the standard of living during marriage and any sacrifices one spouse made for the other.
 Working with a knowledgeable attorney helps you present your financial story and anticipate how Minnesota courts decide these matters.

 What Happens If My Spouse Does Not Comply with Our Divorce Agreement?